consoledotdev/home/content/profiles/autocloud.md

   product:
     name: "AutoCloud"
     description:
-      "At AutoCloud Our mission is to make DevOps as effortless as possible so that Ops teams can automatically generate secure, production-ready infrastructure as code that is customized to their business.
+      "At AutoCloud our mission is to make DevOps as effortless as possible so that Ops teams can automatically generate secure, production-ready infrastructure as code that is customized to their business.
 Once workloads are deployed, AutoCloud gives users multi-cloud visibility and ensures that every cloud resource is aligned with their business."
   techStack:
     - Typescript
     - React